 Classics are classics for a reason, and this tour of Canada is chock full of them.
 Even the high points like Niagara Falls, time in the Rockies, and tours of its metropolitan cities only tell half the tale.
 The open road will take you to historic trails, buzzing modern life, and untouched nature.
 You’ll also see modern Canada - Lake Ontario’s shoreline communities, as well as ranch lands and agricultural prairielands - as you fly west to Calgary.
 But nature always steals the show - whether you’re following Rideau Waterway’s rivers and lakes, taking the Sea-to-Sky Highway past fjords and peaks to Vancouver, or adding on a trip to drive on the Athabasca Glacier.

 Romantically remote, this tented safari camp feels as far-flung as you can get – but remote doesn’t have to mean rustic.
 In fact, Clayoquot Wilderness Lodge is so luxurious it’s been added to the exclusive Relais & Châteaux collection, thanks to touches like the sustainable fine dining, waterfront cocktail lounge, and Healing Grounds Spa.
-Arriving by horse-drawn wagon (after a scenic seaplane or boat journey), you’ll witness a timeless scene that transports you to the turn-of-the-century, with the white canvas of its luxury prospector-style tents dotted around the untamed wilderness, and featuring antique furnishings and cast-iron woodstoves.
+Arriving by horse-drawn wagon (after a scenic boat journey), you’ll witness a timeless scene that transports you to the turn-of-the-century, with the white canvas of its luxury prospector-style tents dotted around the untamed wilderness, and featuring antique furnishings and cast-iron woodstoves.
 Working with the Ahousaht First Nation, the bespoke eco-safari adventures include kayaking, horse riding, surfing, yoga, and unforgettable wildlife-watching safaris.

 An exciting new adventure, offering a unique connection with nature and an unforgettable experience.
 Breathe in the fresh mountain air from your floating lodge, sat atop of the quiet Grizzly Bay, on the north arm of Quesnel Lake, the deepest fjord lake on earth.
 Under a glacier, and surrounded by the peaks of the Cariboo Mountains, the 360 degree views are magnificent.
 The canvas safari tents are private suites with en-suite bathrooms, beds with cozy duvets, solar lighting, and amenities including comfy velour robes.
 The sights, sounds and smells are all as nature intended, a truly magical place for the ultimate glamping adventure – and let's not forget the four-legged furry friends that will join you along the way...